fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://apapedulimu.click/story-of-idor-on-google-product/">-2 CSRF 1 IDOR on Google Marketing Platform</a>

 <a href="https://hackerone.com/reports/1102764">-Lack of URL normalization renders Blocked-Previews feature ineffectual</a>

+<a href="https://www.whitesourcesoftware.com/resources/blog/aws-targeted-by-a-package-backfill-attack/">-AWS Targeted by a Package Backfill Attack</a>

 <a href="https://hackerone.com/reports/1122408">-CSRF on /api/graphql allows executing mutations through GET requests</a>